ros-drivers/ros2_ouster_drivers/README.md

 ### Usage with TinsDriver

 If you want to use the driver to read data from a pcap file, you can use the `Tins`-based driver.
-To do this, edit the sensor.yaml file and change these parameters as instructed:
+To do this, change these parameters as instructed:

 * `metadata_filepath`: This is set to `~/params/latest_metadata.json` by default and is set by the launch file rather than the parameter file.
 It will automatically updated by running the driver with a live Ouster sensor, and the default driver (see above).
 Provided the connection is successful, the driver will save the most recently used metadata values to this file.
 Alternatively you can change the metadata filepath as shown below.
 Note that the metadata values must match those that the LiDAR was set to when the original data was collected.
-* `ethernet_device`: Change this to a working ethernet device on your computer that you plan to replay data through (e.g. "eth1").
+* `ethernet_device`: Change this in the `~/params/sensor.yaml` file to a working ethernet device on your computer that you plan to replay data through (e.g. "eth1").

 You can now run the Tins driver with the command below.
 This will use the default `latest_metadata.json` file: